tiegz/pkgviz-go/README.md

 # pkgviz-go

-Visualize the relationships of types in a Go package.
+Generate a vizualization of a Go package's types.

 ## How does it work